Melanie-Lo-CS/Presentation/README.md

 ## Other Ideas
 JavaScript is a language we have been trying to implement but we had issues.
 This is the engine we used to code with JavaScript.

 ![alt text](https://github.com/Melanie-Lo-CS/Presentation/blob/master/%233.PNG)

+We are looking forward to contact Alberta Health Services and our student services to get new ideas for this app and make it suitable for mobile and everyone to use!